Gold of the Seven Saints

 Gold of the Seven Saints is a 1961 American Western film adaptation of a 1957 Steve Frazee novel titled Desert Guns.
-Released by Warner Brothers, the 88-minute film starred Clint Walker, Roger Moore, Letícia Román, Robert Middleton, and Chill Wills.
+Released by Warner Bros.
+Pictures, the 88-minute film stars Clint Walker, Roger Moore, Letícia Román, Robert Middleton, and Chill Wills.
 It was directed by Gordon Douglas, who had earlier directed Walker in 1958's Fort Dobbs and 1959's Yellowstone Kelly.
 Leigh Brackett wrote the screenplay and Joseph F. Biroc provided the black-and-white photography, most of which was shot in and around Arches National Park in Utah.
 The film did not do very well at the box office.